Data-driven approximation of Koopman operators and generators: Convergence rates and error bounds: Numerical experiments

-We apply the data-driven algorithm \eqref{approximate Galerkin} to approximate the Koopman semigroup, and the Koopman and Perron--Frobenius generators associated with \eqref{ODE1}, \eqref{double well}, and \eqref{OU} for an increasing number of data points using $M=2^8,2^9,\dots,2^{19}$ and compute \eqref{normalized error}, where, since in general we do not have access to $\bm{A}_N$, we approximate it by $\wh{\bm{A}}_{NM}$ with $M=2^{20}$.
+Since we know the dynamical system, the operator $\Aa $ and its action on the basis functions is known exactly.
+This allows for the exact computation of $\wh{\b{C}}_{NM}, \wh{\b{G}}_{NM}$ and $\wh{\b{A}}_{NM}$ in \eqref{approximate matrices}--\eqref{approximate Galerkin}.
+We apply this to approximate the Koopman semigroup, and the Koopman and Perron--Frobenius generators associated with \eqref{ODE1}, \eqref{double well}, and \eqref{OU} for an increasing number of data points using $M=2^8,2^9,\dots,2^{19}$ and compute \eqref{normalized error}, where, since in general we do not have access to $\bm{A}_N$, we approximate it by $\wh{\bm{A}}_{NM}$ with $M=2^{20}$.
 We repeat this process $50$ times for each $M$ to calculate the average normalized operator error $\varepsilon$.
 In Figure \ref{figDataConv}, we plot in log-log scale the relationship between $M$ and $\varepsilon$, including a 95\% confidence interval for the error.
 To serve as a reference, we show dashed lines with slope $-\frac{1}{2}$ and $-1$, respectively.

 As can be seen, for all choices of basis functions and all systems, the error has a slope of approximately $-\frac{1}{2}$.
-This is in accordance with Corollary~\ref{OC theorem} as when $N$ is fixed we obtain $\varepsilon = \mathcal{O}(M^{-\nicefrac12})$.
+This is in accordance with Theorem~\ref{OC theorem} as when $N$ is fixed we obtain $\varepsilon = \mathcal{O}(M^{-\nicefrac12})$.
 In Figures \ref{imgDoubleWell} and \ref{imgDoubleWellEDMD}, we see that the error of the approximation using FEM basis functions is quite large.
 This is to be expected as for small $M$ it is possible for an element of the mesh to have few points.
-If this is the case, the empirical Gram matrix is close to similar (see the comments around Example \ref{FEM example}).
+If this is the case, the empirical Gram matrix is close to singular (see the comments around Example \ref{FEM example}).
 This also results in initially large confidence interval for the error, which, when represented on a log-log plot, creates a strong visual effect.
 The error decays at the expected rate.
 In Figure \ref{imgOU}, the error using monomial basis functions becomes zero.
 This is because the subspace spanned by the monomial basis functions is invariant under the Koopman generator of the OU system, see Corollary~\ref{exact approximation}.